 Vail Associates will enter into employment contracts with Messrs.
 Ryman, Myers, Flynn and Thompson, which will provide for annual salaries, as well as participation in bonus, stock option and other employee benefit plans.
 Each agreement will be for a three-year term expiring May 31, 1999, subject to automatic renewal for successive one-year terms in the absence of notice of non-renewal by either party.

-(1) In-the-money option values are calculated using an assumed offering price of \$20.00 per share.
+(1) In-the-money option values are calculated using a stock price of \$22.00 per share.

 (2) All of Mr. Gillett's options were exercised or exchanged on October 11, 1996.
 See "Employment Agreements of the Company" below.